What background do I need to succeed in the M.A.S. program?

-You should have a math background that includes one semester of linear algebra and college calculus through multivariable integration (typically three semesters).
+You must have a math background that includes one semester of linear algebra and college calculus through multivariable integration (typically three semesters).
 At least one undergraduate-level statistics course is also required.
-If you have any questions about your math or statistics background, you should contact Dr. Jana Anderson.
+If you have any questions about your math or statistics background, you should contact Kirsten Eilertson at firstname.lastname@example.org.

 Yes.
-The diploma you will receive is no different than the one issued to our resident instruction students.
-Our MAS courses will be offered “live,” which means you will take each class alongside the resident instruction students.
-You will view the same lectures, complete the same assignments and take the same exams as the resident instruction students.
-You are also able to communicate directly with your cohort of on-campus students through our learning platform.
-Exams are proctored and given in the same manner for both cohorts.
-For example, exams that are closed book for resident instruction students are also closed book exams for online students.
-Since you take the same courses and complete the same degree requirements, there is no distinction between online or distance degree on your diploma.
+The diploma online students receive is no different than the one issued to resident instruction students.
+M.A.S. courses will be offered “live,” which means online students will take each class alongside the resident instruction students.
+Online students will view the same lectures, complete the same assignments and take the same exams as the resident instruction students.
+Online students are also able to communicate directly with the on-campus students through our learning platform.
+Exams are proctored and given in the same manner for both groups of students.
+For example, exams that are closed book for resident instruction students are also closed book for online students.
+Since online students take the same courses and complete the same degree requirements, there is no distinction between online or distance degree on the diploma.

-A complete application includes a statement of purpose, GRE scores, three letters of reference and official transcripts from all colleges/universities attended.
+A complete application includes a statement of purpose, three letters of reference and official transcripts from all colleges/universities attended.
 You can apply here.

-For questions about your application, please contact Karena Alons at email@example.com.
+For questions about your application, please contact Alex Peitsmeyer at email@example.com.
 She can help guide you through the application process.
 Once all documents are on file, your application is reviewed by the Graduate Screening Committee and processed based on their recommendation.

-Our MAS program is designed for a summer start, with our two non-credit 'prep' courses, MSSA and CSSA.
-For this reason, we require students to submit applications for Fall admission by March 31.
-Applications will be accepted for Spring admissions on a limited basis for students who have completed some of the MAS coursework.
+Our MAS program is designed for a summer start for online students, with our two non-credit skills courses, MSSA and CSSA.
+The skills courses are offered online during the 12-week summer session for resident and online students.
+For this reason, we require students to submit applications for Fall admission by April 15.
+Applications will be considered for Spring admissions on a limited basis for students who have completed some of the MAS coursework.

 Yes, students with pending applications may register for classes prior to admission, with departmental permission.
 Upon admission to the MAS degree program, retroactive credit towards the degree will be given for successful completion (a grade of B or better) of such courses.
 However, you must complete at least 21 credits toward the MAS through CSU after being formally admitted to the graduate program.

-Our MAS program requires 31 credits.
-Since you must complete at least 21 credits through CSU after being formally admitted to the graduate program, you may complete as many as 10 credits prior to admission.
+Our M.A.S. program requires 30 credits.
+Since you must complete at least 21 credits through CSU after being formally admitted to the graduate program, you may complete as many as 9 credits prior to admission.
 Note, however, that grades for courses completed prior to admission are not included in your cumulative CSU GPA.